compTAG/topo-descriptor-experiments/README.md

 3. In terminal to start jupyterlab run: jupyter-lab
     Note: You can exit out of jupyterlab with CNTRL + C in terminal.

 4. In juypter-lab, open preprocess.ipynb notebook
     * Please run all cells in order to create graphs for experiment files
 5. Once the graphs have been created for all data sets, open the following files to run experiments
     * 4_2_smallest_stratum_exp.ipynb
     * 4_3_uniform_sample_exp.ipyb

+## Testing

+Some of the modules, for example `topology` have tests.
+To run the tests:

+    python -m unittest topology.test